Code-Institute-Submissions/portfolio_milestone/README.md

 ### CSS Variables

-Initially I decided to use CSS variables for my colours as a it allowed me to insert a name where I needed a colour to go instead of trying to remember a hex code.
+Initially I decided to use CSS variables for my colours as it allowed me to insert a name where I needed a colour to go instead of trying to remember a hex code.
 These worked well but they were not recognized by the W3 schools CSS validator as valid CSS so I removed them and replaced their use with the hex color codes instead.

 ### Mobile First Design

 This site incorporates the mobile first design philosophy throughout the site.
 The icons are set to not display as default and to only display on medium screen sizes and above.
 The same holds through for paragraphs and picutures which are set to stack by default and to go side by side on the bigger screen sizes.
-The one area that I didn't emplpy the mobile first approach was in the area of font sizes.
-This was because I was working on a larger screens size and it allowed me to judge better the quality of the font and the amount of text that I am using.
-To acheive a mobile frienbdly approach to the font size media quiries were used to reduce the font size on smaller screens.
+The one area that I didn't employ the mobile first approach was in the area of font sizes.
+This was because I was working on a larger screens size and it allowed me more flexability when it came to judging the quality of the font, the size of the text, and the amount of text that I am using.
+To acheive a mobile friendly approach to the font size media quiries were used to reduce the font size on smaller screens.

 ## Testing